jgoley/museum-tour-web/README.md

-An application that allows museums create, edit and offer multimedia tours for its visitors.
+Web-based application that allows museums to create, edit and offer multimedia tours to visitors.

 Currently used by the Columbia Museum of Art: http://tours.columbiamuseum.org